zenmonkeykstop/qubes-doc.rtd/introduction/faq.rst

 Now, let’s get to the original question: Why don’t we fix upstream bugs that affect Qubes OS?
 This question can come up in different ways.
-For example, many people, especially those who aren’t familiar with how open-source software development works, wonder why we sometimes close `issues </doc/issue-tracking/>`__ as “not our bug.”
+For example, many people, especially those who aren’t familiar with how open-source software development works, wonder why we sometimes close :doc:`issues </introduction/issue-tracking>` as “not our bug.”
 Don’t we care about the Qubes users who are affected by these bugs?
 Are we really so cold and heartless?